-Computer Science Interview Questions You’ll Encounter in 2020
+Computer Science Interview Questions You’ll Encounter in 2021

 Explain Multiple Inheritance

-That’s both a good and bad thing, as it allows classes to inherit multiple base functionalities.
+That’s both a good thing and a bad thing as it allows classes to inherit multiple base functionalities.
 On the other hand, when you have two identically named methods from different base classes, the situation can get a bit muddled.

-What are Classes and Superclasses?
+What are Classes, Superclasses, and Subclasses?

 Keep that example in mind when you get an interview question asking you to explain classes in Java.
-It’s a question you’re very likely to see, and it’s a great way to separate the wheat from the chaff.
+It’s a question you’re very likely to see and is a great way to separate the wheat from the chaff.

-The concept of classes isn’t limited to Java, but because that language is so popular, you run across it most in that context.
+The concept of classes isn’t limited to Java.
+However, because the language is so popular, you’ll run across the concept mostly in that context.
 Think of classes and subclasses as a tree structure.
-At the top of the tree is a single class, known as the object class.
+At the top of the tree is a single class, otherwise known as the object class.

 Is There a Difference Between C++ and C?